hiiamboris/red-spaces-gitlab-mirror/README.md

 - `path` has 2 formats, but anyway it's a chain of space names from the tree root down to it's inner spaces
 - `event` is what View provides us with (may be `none` for synthesized events)

-Normal event handlers have varying spec, depending on event type.<br>
+**Quirk:** Normal event handlers have varying spec, depending on event type.<br>
 Usually: `function [space [object!] path [block!] event [event! none!]]`

-`path`, like before, has 2 formats:
+**Quirk:** `path` has 2 formats:
 - for pointer-related events, path is returned by hittest and it contains the whole history of coordinate system transformations: e.g. `[list-view 210x392 hscroll 210x8 thumb 196x8]` (word pair word pair ...).
 Each pair is a point in the space listed before it.
-Such path does not include parent *faces* for we don't hittest against them (would be extra effort to generate this info) but this may change in the future.
+Such path does not include parent *faces* for we don't hittest against them (would be extra effort to generate this info) but this may change in the future. `over wheel up mid-up alt-up aux-up down mid-down alt-down aux-down click dbl-click`
 - for all other events, we have no offsets, so it's words only: `[screen window base list-view]`.
-Keyboard events go into *focused* space (so it should be equal to `keyboard/focus`).
+Keyboard events (`key key-down key-up enter`) go into the *focused* space (so `path` should be equal to `keyboard/focus` up to index).

 `path` is a *block* for convenience, so it can be reduced or decomposed like `set [a: b: c:] path`.

 Timer event handlers have the spec:<br>
 `function [space [object!] path [block!] event [event! none!] delay [percent!]]`<br>
-See [Timers] on the meaning of delay.
+See [Timers](#timers) on the meaning of delay.

-**Quirk:** all paths are relative to the space that handles the event.
+**Quirk:** all `path`s are relative to the space that handles the event.

 E.g. for `screen/window/base/list-view/thumb`, if `list-view` handles the event then `path = skip [screen window base list-view thumb] 3`

-Thus, `space = get path/1` always holds true. `space` is not needed but it's a nice shortcut that saves a lot of `space: get path/1` lines.
+Thus, `space = get path/1` always holds true, `path/-1` and `path/-2` are possible parents and `path/2` and `path/3` are possible children (take care for pairs though). `space` thus is not strictly needed but it's a nice shortcut that saves a lot of `space: get path/1` lines.

 `self` vs `space`: `self` could have been used instead to reduce the number of arguments, but since one event handler can handle events for hundreds of spaces, we would have to `bind` it before every call, which is too slow.